mysteryx93/AviSynthShader/README.md

 B, C: When using SSim, B sets the Strength (0 to 1, default=.5) and C sets whether to use a soft algorithm (0 or 1, default=0)
 B, C: When using Bicubic, sets the B and C values.
 Default is B=0, C=.75 (useful for downscaling)
 Other arguments are the same as SuperRes.

-#### ColorMatrixShader(input, MatrixIn, MatrixOut, FormatOut)
-Converts the color matrix with 16 bit depth to avoid banding.
-Source can be YV12, YV24, RGB24 or RGB32.

-Arguments:
-MatrixIn/MatrixOut: The input and output color matrix (601 or 709).
-Default="709" for both
-FormatOut: The output format.
-Default = same as input.

 Shiandow provides many other HLSL shaders available here that can be integrated into AviSynth.